 Remember that cowl-induction Roush intake we told you about?
 Roush produced and sold 100 or so of the intakes and even numbered them.
 Jamie heard that one of those rare pieces was for sale and decided that his Fox would be good place to show it off.
 From there, he got the idea of building the car that could have been—a Roush Fox Mustang.

 The Roush-inspired Fox pays tribute to what could have been the first Roush Mustang with a paint scheme that mimics the Roush stripe behind the front wheels and, in the place of the “5.0” emblem, genuine Roush fender badges.
 Under the rare cowl-induction intake is another part that came from the still-born 25th Anniversary package—GT40 cylinder heads.
 The hard-to-miss both visually and audibly Vortech SQ supercharger along with 42-pound injectors and a BBK 65mm throttle body help put 419 horsepower and 401 lb. ft. of torque to the tires.
 Long-tube Mac headers and X-pipe connect to a set of Gibson BMF mufflers.

 Jamie wants to thank his best friend and Snowflakes’ original purchaser Isaac Rushing, Billy White, and Rick White for working wrenches, East Coast Mustang’s Mustang Mike for sourcing the hard-to-find parts, Kannapolis Engine Service for work on the heads, and Rob at Powercurve Motorsports for an excellent tune.
-Jamie also appreciates the support and friendship of Southeastern Foxbodies and the Roush community for welcoming him and his tribute Roush into the fold.
+Jamie also appreciates the support and friendship of Southeastern Foxbodies and the Roush community for welcoming him and his tribute Roush.